 Your first stop should be Mountain Brook Village, where you’ll find it easy to meander between small boutiques, jewelry, and home furnishing stores.
 There you’ll find food ranging from upscale to pizza, cigar stores, and places where you can stop in for a cocktail if the mood strikes.
 You’ll also want to check the Mountain Brook calendar for events such as their holiday parade and the village’s Holiday Open House.
 If you’re there in the evening, you may want to check out Zoolight Safari at the Birmingham Zoo, where more than a million lights twinkle, and amidst a nightly “snowfall,” visitors enjoy holiday music and rides on the Candy Cane Train.

 From Mountain Brook, it’s a short drive over to Homewood, where a number of shops offer up unique shopping experiences.
-For example, you’ll want to visit Jake Reiss at The Alabama Booksmith, a unique bookstore where every book in the store is a signed edition.
+For example, you’ll want to visit Jake Reiss at The Alabama Booksmith, which was recently named one of the most unique bookstores in the country.
 Looking for a signed, first edition Pat Conroy?
 Jake’s your man.
 From there, you can swing over to Brookwood Village, where you’ll find some nice places to eat and a comfortable assortment of stores ranging from Z Gallerie to Earthbound Trading Company.
 Or, you can head over to Samford University and take in a performance of George Balanchine’s The Nutcracker.
 It’s worth noting that the Alabama Ballet is one of only eight companies in the world licensed by The Balanchine Trust to perform this holiday masterpiece.

 Hope you’re not tired because you’re really only getting started.
 You simply must check out The Summit.
 The first lifestyle shopping center of its type, The Summit features dozens of stores ranging from kitchen stores such as Williams Sonoma and Sur La Table, to clothing stores, to home furnishing stores such as West Elm and Pottery Barn.
 Run into Trader Joe’s for a bottle of Two Buck Chuck.
 Swing by Barnes and Noble for some reading material.
 And while you’re there you can eat at any number of restaurants or take in a movie.
 Bottom line, if you can’t find it at The Summit, it probably doesn’t exist.
-From there you can choose to jump over the hill into Cahaba Heights where you’ll find excellent restaurants such as Satterfields, Food Bar, and the newly opened Fresco, as well as small boutique shops such as Learning Express, The Lili Pad, and Manhattan South.
+From there you can choose to jump over the hill into Cahaba Heights where you’ll find excellent restaurants such as Satterfields and Food Bar as well as small boutique shops such as Learning Express, The Lili Pad, and Manhattan South.

 So, don’t let the season get you down.
 Embrace it.
 With all there is to do in Birmingham, there’s simply no time to be blue about it!
-Call us or visit our website for your free holiday shopping and events brochure for even more ideas for places and things to explore this holiday season.
 Happy holidays!